Connect with us

 Arranging Number Blocks

 This game above can be used to play number hunt by placing various numbered blocks along a play train track.
 The child can pick up the numbered blocks to plan a route for the train to run along the track.
-As the blocks are picked up, then they can be placed upon one another in order.
+As the blocks are picked up, they can be placed upon one another in order.

 Walking Up To The Goal